Assessment of tuition and fees

 An updated list of the School of Medicine eBill schedule and payment dates can be found here.

-Students approved by the Financial Aid Office and those enrolled in an approved payment plan will be given a waiver at the time of registration.
+Students approved by the Financial Aid Office will have half of their tuition assessed in July and the other half in November.
 Students on scholarship are responsible at the time of registration for paying all assessments NOT covered by the scholarship.
-Students are responsible for monitoring and accepting scholarships and all financial aid packages
+Students are responsible for monitoring and accepting scholarships and all financial aid packages.

 When completing registration for the academic term, students become financially responsible for payment of all applicable fees by the published due dates and must sign-off on a Promissory Note.
 Payments not received by the due dates are subject to collection, attorney, and litigation costs as well.
 Students should familiarize themselves with their electronic bill (eBill) including billing and payment dates.